nguyendinhtuonguyen/CSS_Selector-InspectorJS/README.md

 # csspath_jsInspector
 A lightweight JavaScript library to help you generate ‘smart’ CSS selectors by clicking anywhere on a web page.

-An open source library. :) Feel free to use it for your product.
+An open source library. :) Feel free to use it on your product.

 ##How does it work?
 A quick high-level overview: